chainwayxyz/clementine/README.md

 ### Starting a Server

-A server can be started using it's corresponding CLI flag:
+A server can be started using its corresponding CLI flag:

 ```sh
 # Build the binary